yarakyrychenko/yarakyrychenko/README.md

 ### 👋 Hi there!
 I'm Yara

-I'm a Psychology PhD student at the [University of Cambridge](https://www.sdmlab.psychol.cam.ac.uk/staff/yara-kyrychenko) and a [Gates Scholar](https://www.gatescambridge.org).
+I'm a PhD Candidate, Lab Manager, and [Gates Scholar](https://www.gatescambridge.org) at the [Cambridge Social Decision-Making Lab](https://www.sdmlab.psychol.cam.ac.uk/staff/yara-kyrychenko).
 I use data science methods, especially natural language processing, to answer questions in social psychology.
 I'm particularly interested in `intergroup conflict`, `misinformation`, `polarization`, and `social identity` on `social media`.

 🔭 I'm currently working on:
-- 🇺🇦 Russia's war in Ukraine, propaganda and identity narratives on social media. [[boardtopic](https://github.com/yarakyrychenko/boardtopic)]
+- 🇺🇦 Russia's war in Ukraine, propaganda, and identity narratives on social media.
 - 🤖 Social identity bias in large language models.
-- 💬 Computational linguistics to understand and artificial intelligence to promote productive group deliberation. [[west-conversations](https://github.com/yarakyrychenko/west-conversations)]
+- 💬 Misinformation susceptibility and resilience worldwide.

 👯 I'm always looking to collaborate on exciting projects and ideas, so please feel free to reach out over [LinkedIn](https://www.linkedin.com/in/yaroslava-kyrychenko/) or email me at yk408 (at) cam (dot) ac (dot) uk!